Bilingual education by country or region: Tibet

+Iran

+Until 2022, Iran had a couple languages; in July 2023, six new languages have been added: Chinese, Russian, French, Arabic, Spanish, German, and Italian.

 Japan

 In Japan, the need for bilingualism (mostly Japanese and English) has been pointed out, and there are some scholars who advocate teaching children subjects such as mathematics using English rather than Japanese.
 As part of this proposal, subjects such as history, however, would be taught solely in Japanese.

-On the island of Hokkaido, the indigenous and endangered Ainu language is receiving newfound interest with establishment of a small number of bilingual Ainu-Japanese elementary schools.
+On the island of Hokkaido, the indigenous and endangered Ainu language is receiving newfound interest with establishment of a small number of bilingual Ainu–Japanese elementary schools.

 The largest non-Japanese, non-native to Japan minority are the Koreans.
 Bilingual education in Korean language is provided by Korean international schools, more of which are affiliated with Chongryon.

-Japan has adopted English as the second language, partly because English is one of the most significant global lingua franca due to globalization.
+Japan has adopted English as the second language, partly because English is one of the most significant global lingua franca owing to globalization.
 Nyree states that Japan performs poorly in English, evidenced by its ranking as number 29 out of 30 Asian countries that took part in an English test despite choosing it over languages close to it, such as Chinese and Korean.
 Due to fewer hours dedicated to learning English, the Japanese have challenges communicating in English.

-Few students are attracted to EMI programs in undergraduate courses despite the increase in EMI programs.
-According to Jones, English was compulsory for sixth and fifth-grade students, who were taught English weekly through games and songs.
+Few students are attracted to English medium instruction (EMI) programs in undergraduate courses despite the increase in EMI programs.
+According to Jones, English was compulsory for sixth- and fifth-grade students, who were taught English weekly through games and songs.
 In junior high school, an English lesson takes thirty-five minutes a week.
-English takes approximately 612.5 hours in high school.
-97% of junior high school administer an entrance English exam to high school, which encourages the students to take English studies seriously.
+English takes approximately 612.5 hours in high school.A total of 97% of junior high school administer an entrance English exam to high school, which encourages the students to take English studies seriously.

 In 2017, 80,119 non-Japanese children in Japan did not speak Japanese as their first language.
 Of these, 29,363 took foreign languages other than English, including Spanish, Portuguese, and Filipino.
 Less than 20% of all the non-Japanese-speaking children in Japan are involved in bilingual programs, and more than 63% of them are engaged in studying Japanese programs to enable them to communicate in Japan since most of them are immigrants.
 According to Statista, the number of monolingual kids learning a foreign language was 12.9%.

 Most individuals learn a second language after attaining the age of six.
 Therefore, Japan has late bilingualism.
 Japanese students start learning English as a second language in junior high school.
 In elementary school, the Japanese do not put a lot of emphasis on the language.
-The Japanese bilingual education is different from other countries, such as Australia where children begin learning a second language when they are three years through their primary caregivers and preschool programs (Center for Community Child Health 2014).
-Hence the type of bilingualism in Australia is the success of early bilingualism.
+The Japanese bilingual education is different from other countries, such as Australia where children begin learning a second language when they are three years through their primary caregivers and preschool programs.
+Hence, the type of bilingualism in Australia is the success of early bilingualism.